Helping First Responders build their wellness & resiliency toolbox, teaching tactical strategies to combat stress.

 Breakdown in leadership

 It is possible to recover from PTSI, because it's an injury and not a permanent disorder.
 John, Samantha, and Jeff have all been there.
 Collectively, they survived multiple suicide attempts and suicidal ideations.
 They understand the STIGMA that goes along with asking for help.
 They've also experienced the FREEDOM from "breaking through" the STIGMA and finding the help they needed to survive.
 They are here to help you.
 Whether you are the Chief of Police or a new fire cadet, you've likely experienced and / or identified PTSI within your departments.
 John, Samantha, and Jeff will help you identify PTSI and offer REAL solutions that you can use whenever the stress and anxiety rears it's ugly head, which means:

 Better job performance

 Contact A Badge of Honor today, bring our workshop to your department and be a part of the solution to help end the STIGMA that is killing our first responders.
 Remember, it's okay not to be okay...It's just not okay to stay there.

-John Salerno, 9/11 First Responder, Retired NYPD Detective & firefighter, radio show host.
+John Salerno, 9/11 First Responder, Firefighter, Retired NYPD Detective & host of A Badge of Honor Podcast